Depth Psychotherapy

 It is useful to include some general background about what brings you to therapy, but there is no need to include personal information.

 I always respond to enquiries within 48 hours (unless on leave).
-If you do not see a reply please check your 'spam' folder, and contact me again if necessary.
+If you don't see a reply please check your 'spam' folder, and contact me again if necessary.

-I am registered with the HCPC, and listed on the Counselling Directory, and Psychology Today.
+I am registered with the HCPC, and listed on the Counselling Directory.